Ukrainian Book Institute: Creative Ukraine

 The Ukrainian Book Institute team co-organized the seminar "Publishers' Guide: How to conquer Europe" within the framework of the forum "Creative Ukraine."
 The event was attended by Jax Thomas, director of the London Book Fair, who visited Ukraine for the first time.
 During her arrival, the participation of the Ukrainian stand in London was discussed.
 In addition, Thomas shared her experience in conducting large-scale literary events.

 The seminar was also attended by Olga Brzezinska, president of the Krakow — City of Literature Foundation, board member of the New Art Foundation ZNACZY SIĘ, and program director of literary festivals.
 At the invitation of the Ukrainian book Institute, she held four meetings: she told Ukrainian publishers how to find their place in the market and develop their own brand, took part in a panel discussion, discussed issues with Forum visitors at the session, and conducted a public interview with Jax Thomas.

 “The east reads”

 The Ukrainian book institute became a partner of "The East Reads" project, where contemporary Ukrainian writers visited a number of libraries in the Luhansk and Donetsk regions.
 Through the mediation of the institute, more than two thousand Ukrainian books are being given to libraries.
 About 30 libraries in 15 localities took part in the project.
 It was organized by The Sergey Zhadan charitable foundation with the support of the International Renaissance Foundation.

 Now Serhiy Zhadan, Andrey Kurkov, Evgeny Polozhiy, Ivan Andrusyak and Tanya Stus have already visited Starobilsk, Stanytsia Luhanska, Shchastia and Svatove.

 They met with adults and children in local libraries, which became centers of social and cultural life here.
 Librarians and readers had the opportunity to communicate with the authors of books submitted to libraries in their cities as part of the program to replenish the collections of public libraries.

+“Ukrainian Bookstore”

+In early August 2023, the UIK put an end to the debate over the number of stationary bookstores in Ukraine and compiled all bookstore chains into one list.
+Initially, the UIK published data on 247 bookstores, and later this number increased to 378 (but it is not yet final).
+Thus, according to the UIC, as of August 2023, there are 378 bookstores in Ukraine,” said UIC director Oleksandra Koval.